rix0rrr/sketch-recognition-workshop/WINDOWS.md

 Studio then everything will work automagically.

-If you use the provided Boost and OpenCV libraries, you *must* build the release build (because they have been built as Release as well), otherwise the program won't work properly.
+If you use the provided Boost and OpenCV libraries, you *must* build the RELEASE build (because they have been built as Release as well), otherwise the program won't work properly.

 The solution will compile everything to `bin\Release` subdirectory in the root.